- What we do

-With over 45 years of experience, IRC runs large-scale programmes in seven focus countries in Africa, Asia and Latin America and projects in more than 25 countries.
+With over 45 years of experience, IRC runs large-scale programmes in six focus countries in Africa, Asia and Latin America and projects in more than 25 countries.
 It is supported by a team of around 80 staff across the world.

 We want to cultivate a new way of working: delivering sustainable services through a comprehensive approach to water and sanitation.
 This involves underpinning services with financial planning that takes into account both the start up and the ongoing life cycle of the service.
 At the heart of much of this work is the development of people's competency and their capacity to maintain services.
 We encourage them to learn and continually adapt based on hard evidence of what works, not just now, but in 10, 20 and 30 years.

 Supporting governments and WASH organisations to transform the way they work by providing coaching and consultancy.